Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Patients with localized osteosarcoma who undergo surgery and chemotherapy have a 5-year overall survival (OS) rate of 62% to 65%.[

 Undifferentiated pleomorphic sarcoma (UPS) of bone is seen more commonly in older adults.
-Patients with UPS of bone are treated according to osteosarcoma treatment protocols, and the outcome for patients with resectable UPS is similar to the outcome for patients with osteosarcoma.[
+Patients with UPS of bone are treated according to osteosarcoma treatment protocols.
+The outcome for patients with resectable UPS is similar to the outcome for patients with osteosarcoma.[

 Treatment Options for Localized Osteosarcoma and UPS of Bone